BtheGit/raymarcher/README.md

 ### Random working notes / Plan

-- Floor casting might just be too expensive with the current implementation.
 - Change the tile array into a map
 - Set a maximum drawDistance.
 Use some kind of shading beyond that.
-- Change the grid cells from simple numbers to an object.
+- ~~Change the grid cells from simple numbers to an object.
 This gives us a lot more room to innovate.
 For example:
   - We can possibly draw multilayered images over wall tiles.
   - We can create orientations for the tiles, so each cardinal direction has a different tile (this will make the minimap a bit annoying)
   - We can have varied floor tiles (when I figure out floor casting that is)
-  - We can have sprites specified right on the base grid, rather than a second grid (this wouldn't be an issue if floor tiles aren't a thing.)
+  - We can have sprites specified right on the base grid, rather than a second grid (this wouldn't be an issue if floor tiles aren't a thing.)~~
 - Create this as a drop-in library.
 All that would be needed were a map grid (in this case it would make sense to constrain it to simple numbers for the grid), and textures to map to the numbers.
 Also, fallbacks for colors to stand in for textures could be used to make sure it still works without textures.
 It should work fine whether links to local files or urls for images are used.
 - Add a simple mapbuilder for people.
   0. Build in a fallback for autofilling walls if none are selected